Systems & Platform Design

 The redesign was guided by a set of core principles that emerged from research, deep knowledge of the product, and years of watching where customers struggled.

 Development has changed, and the tool needed to change with it.
-Rather than inventing a new interaction paradigm, we modeled the core workflow after Git.
+Rather than inventing something new, we modeled the core workflow after Git.
 Branching, versioning, and deployment concepts that developers already understand.
 This made the product more intuitive, but it also allowed it to align with how modern development teams already work, opening the door to automation and CI/CD integration.

 The challenge was that portability adds complexity.
 Where once you versioned, activated, and permissioned a single object, now there are many.
 So the design had to be contextual.
 When the system can offer to do something for you, even if that's not the screen you're on, it should.
 When related actions can be bundled together, bundle them.
 Reduce the cost of the flexibility we were adding.